gammapy/gammapy/docs/maps/regionmap.rst

 + Coordinates defined by the `~RegionGeom`:
     Given a map coordinate or `~MapCoord` object, the method `~RegionGeom.contains()` checks if they are contained in the region geometry.
 One can also retrieve the coordinates of the region geometry with
     `~RegionGeom.get_coord()` and `~RegionGeom.get_idx()`, which return the sky coordinates and indexes respectively.
-Note that the spatial coordinate will always be a single entry, namely the center, while any non-spatial axis can have as many bins as desired.
+Note that the spatial coordinate will always be a single entry, namely the center, while any non-spatial axes can have as many bins as desired.

     .. code-block:: python